Live map Pricing Start free trial

 TL;DR

-KLM maintains a strong modern safety record — no hull-loss passenger jet accident since the 1990s — and is IOSA-registered.
-The carrier appears in AirlineRatings 2026 safer-airline references.
+KLM is IATA IOSA-registered and operates under EASA / Dutch ILT oversight; its public accident record shows no hull-loss passenger jet accident since the 1990s.
+AirlineRatings 2026 lists KLM with a 7/7 safety score under its own methodology.
 The mainline fleet stands at around 126 aircraft as of April 2026, with a €7 billion renewal programme delivering A321neo, A320neo, A350-900 and A350F frames over the coming years.
 The dominant operational variable for 2025-2026 is the Schiphol slot reduction (around 5,700 fewer KLM slots in summer schedules) and continued legal uncertainty over the 478,000-movement cap.

 EHAM